OnePlus investigating second Nord 2 explosion claim in India

-New Delhi, Aug 10 (IANS) After an Indian user took to social media about a OnePlus Nord 2 smartphone being exploded, the company said on Tuesday that they have reached out to the user and are investigating the matter.
+New Delhi: After an Indian user took to social media about a OnePlus Nord 2 smartphone being exploded, the company said on Tuesday that they have reached out to the user and are investigating the matter.

 A Twitter user Shubham Srivastava mentioned about the explosion in his tweet, but later deleted the post, without uploading any photos of the alleged exploded device.